 Sensitive and tough task

 Such a code, in its true spirit, must be brought about by borrowing freely from different personal laws, making gradual changes in each, issuing judicial pronouncements assuring gender equality, and adopting expansive interpretations on marriage, maintenance, adoption, and succession by acknowledging the benefits that one community secures from the others.
-This task will be very demanding time and human resource wise.
+This task will be a very demanding time and human resource-wise.
 The government should be sensitive and unbiased at each step while dealing with the majority and minority communities.
-Otherwise, it might turn out to be more disastrous in a form of communal violence.
+Otherwise, it might turn out to be more disastrous in the form of communal violence.

 Time is not yet suitable for this reform